Example: Configuring Forwarding Classes

 Purpose

 Verify the forwarding-class-to-queue mapping.
-(The system shows only the explicitly configured forwarding classes; it does not show default forwarding classes such as fcoe
+(The system shows only the explicitly configured forwarding classes; it does not show default forwarding classes such as fcoe and no-loss.)

 Action

-Verify the results of the forwarding class configuration using the operational mode command show configuration class-of-service forwarding-classes
+Verify the results of the forwarding class configuration using the operational mode command show configuration class-of-service forwarding-classes:

 user@switch> show configuration class-of-service forwarding-classes class best-effort queue-num 0; class network-control queue-num 7; class mcast queue-num 8;